forforeach/servuex-example/README.md

 [Servuex](https://github.com/forforeach/servuex) is a tiny library that allows more intuitive interactions with [Vuex](https://vuex.vuejs.org/) stores.
 This project represents the way of using Servuex on top of Vuex store.

+Here is a running example of the project - https://forforeach.github.io/servuex-example

 ## Project setup
 ```
 npm install